-This project developed a heavy-duty vehicle ECU with a dependable rear-view camera system.
-A camera set at the trailer’s extreme back (15–20 meters distant) was linked to a truck cabin-based Electronic Control Unit (ECU).
-ECU running a bespoke Linux Board Support Package (BSP) on an automotive-grade SoC (e.g., NXP i.MX8QXP version) was needed to show low-latency rear camera live footage on the primary infotainment display.
+The project involved developing a ECU with a reliable rear-view camera system for heavy-duty trucks.
+The system consisted of a camera mounted at the extreme rear of the trailer (potentially 15-20 meters away) connected to a central Electronic Control Unit (ECU) located in the truck’s cabin.
+The ECU, running a custom Linux Board Support Package (BSP) on an automotive-grade SoC (e.g., NXP i.MX8QXP variant), needed to display a low-latency live video feed from the rear camera onto the main infotainment display.

 Legacy truck rear-view camera systems failed to handle long-distance footage, low-latency, and severe situations.
 The customer sought a dependable solution.
 Power supply and Linux BSP integration complicated things.